Martijnvu020/chainable/README.md

 **Smarter returns through direct customer-to-customer shipping.**

-Match & Send connects customers who want to return a product with other customers who want to buy the exact same item.
-The product is shipped directly from one customer to another.
-The buyer receives a discount, while the platform eliminates warehouse and logistics costs.
+Chainable connects customers who want to return a product (customer A) with other customers who want to buy the exact same item (customer B).
+The product is shipped directly from customer A to B. Custoemr B receives a discount, while the platform eliminates warehouse and logistics costs.
 AI handles the matching, and Stripe Connect secures the payment via escrow.

 ---